nullfocus/watering_system/README.md

             activates the area requested for the next 15 minutes

         deactivate()
-            deactivates all areas temporarily for the current interval ex. someone is at the door, something broke and needs a quick fixing
+            deactivates all watering areas

         update()
-            load time_period from storage
+            get the active for the current time_period in storage

             if area exists
                 activate(area)